EliTheSurfer/WolfOfWallStreetIA/README.md

 # WolfOfWallStreetIA
-An IA that can predict which stock market prices which will increase in value daily
+An IA that can predict which stock market prices will increase in value daily